 In the MEPS Household Component, the definitions of Dwelling Units (DUs) and Group Quarters are generally consistent with the definitions employed for the National Health Interview Survey.
-The dwelling unit ID (DUID) is, as of 2018 a seven-digit ID number consisting of a 2digit panel number followed by a five-digit random number assigned (see below) after the case was sampled for MEPS.
+The dwelling unit ID (DUID) is a seven-digit ID number consisting of a 2-digit panel number followed by a five-digit random number assigned (see below) after the case was sampled for MEPS.
 The three-digit person number (PID) uniquely identifies each person within the dwelling unit.
 The ten-character variable DUPERSID uniquely identifies each person represented on the file and is the combination of the variables DUID and PID.
-Beginning in 2018, the lengths of the ID variables changed in the file.
-The additional 2 bytes in the IDs resulted from adding a 2-digit panel number.
-The MEPS HC-215 PRPL file can be linked to other public use files such as MEPS HC-205 by using the DUPERSID.
+The MEPS HC-223 PRPL file can be linked to other public use files, such as MEPS HC-224, by using the DUPERSID.

-For detailed information on dwelling units and families, please refer to the documentation for the 2019 Full-Year Consolidated File.
+For detailed information on dwelling units and families, please refer to the documentation for the 2020 Full-Year Consolidated PUF (HC-224).